Hello Machine Bros!

 If we want a completely solid part of the piece, what we must do is activate this option, and select the value 1.

 Putting 1 as the value of this parameter, what will do is that all the layers are solid, therefore, the model will also be solid.

 What this value does is to indicate the Slicer the interval of layers that will make solid.
 For example, if we put a value of 2, it will have a solid layer and then a non-solid layer, if we place a value of 3, it will have 2 normal layers, and the next one will be solid, and so on.

 In the following video we will show you an example of how this works.

 In the previous video you can see how we can make certain parts of a 3D model solid, parts that at first, we consider fragile, in order to make them more resistant.

 We hope you liked our Advanced Guide of Simplify3D where we show you most of the techniques used by us to configure our 3D prints, especially how to correctly position supports using the Simplify3D Slicer.

-The idea is that we learn and grow together in this wonderful world of 3D printing, so if you have any questions about support placing, Brim, Skirts, or anything!, please do not hesitate to leave it in the comment section.
+The idea is that we learn and grow together in this wonderful world of 3D printing, so if you have any questions about support placing, Brim, Skirts, or anything! please do not hesitate to leave them in the comment section.

 See you soon Machine Bros!